kyma-incubator/examples/personservice/README.md

 This gives you all the log entries on the level `TRACE`.
 You can now search within these in your browser:

 ![Getting the Log](images/gettingthelog6.png)

+After finishing you can revert trace sampling back to the previous value as shown in the tracing section.

 ## Operate your Service: Metrics